Good Design Can Make Fashion and Comfort Coexist

 Consumer preference is too complex and elusive to expect

 I’m depressed as a marketer about the complexity of consumer buying sentiment as above, but that’s not the point I want to discuss here.
 Once the boots were delivered, I went out putting on them and found something wrong.
 Now, here in Hokkaido, all the roads are fully covered with snow and ice.
 Surprisingly enough, the soles of the boots don’t grip very well.
 Why am I surprised?
 Because the soles look so rugged enough to grip under any conditions.
 I soon checked the bottom of the soles and found there was no channel running longitudinally.
 Consequently, the boots grip very well in front-back direction but not at all sideways, and they were stowed away deep in my shoe cabinet.
-It is often said “we have to sacrifice comfort for fashion,” but I may be too old.
+It is often said “we have to sacrifice comfort for fashion,” but I may be too old to sacrifice comfort.
 Today’s theme is whether fashion and comfort can coexist.

 Everyone will dress like Steve Jobs even on Wall Street?